ManticoreGamesInc/platform-documentation/src/api/examples.md

 Events.BroadcastToPlayer(Player player, string eventName, [...])

 If your script runs on a server, you can broadcast game-changing information to your players.
-In this example, the OnExecute function was connected to an ability object’s executeEvent.
+In this example, the OnExecute function was connected to an ability object's executeEvent.
 This bandage healing ability depends on a few conditions, such as bandages being available in the inventory and the player having actually lost any hit points.
 If one of the conditions is not true, the broadcast function is used for delivering a user interface message that only that player will see.

 ```lua
 function OnExecute(ability)